 The Clinic of the NYU Postdoctoral Program is the clinical training facility of the Program.
 We have been providing adult therapeutic services to the community since 1961.
-We offer two types of services: contemporary psychoanalysis and psychoanalytic psychotherapy.
+We welcome individuals of diverse cultural, racial, ethnic, gender and sexual orientation identities.
+Two types of services are offered: contemporary psychoanalysis and psychoanalytic psychotherapy.
 Both services are for individuals unable to afford private practice fees.
-Clinic fees are arranged on a sliding scale according to the patient’s income.
+Clinic fees are arranged on a sliding scale.
 Usually our services are in high demand and during certain seasons we cannot accommodate all applications.
-If that is the case, then we try to provide appropriate referrals.
+If that is the case, we try to provide appropriate referrals.
 Please note that we do not provide urgent or emergency services.

 Starting in 2017, the Clinic expanded its services to the community and added a social justice program: The Immigration and Human Rights Work Group.